Calling All Babies! HUFH's New Well-Baby Initiative

 Thankfully, the other babies examined that day were healthy, and parents were grateful for the care and guidance they received.
 They are healthy appearing, beautiful infants, being lovingly cared for by their parents: HOPE in real time.

-THIS all happened through HUFH’s new WELL-BABY INITIATIVE: BIRTH TO SIX MONTHS PROGRAM
+THIS all happened through HUFH’s new WELL-BABY INITIATIVE: BIRTH TO ONE YEAR PROGRAM

 HUFH already runs prenatal care programs at three sites, providing medical care, nutrition and education to expectant moms, and postnatal checkups where we informally check on the newborns.
 We also run malnutrition programs in five communities which, in accordance with international protocols, treat children only between the ages of six months and five years.